Trump talks Putin, grievances as GOP focuses on midterm wins

 South Dakota Gov. Kristi Noem, considered a potential running mate for Trump in 2024, talked about the 2016 presidential election and the unsubstantiated allegations that Democrats in power “spied” on the Trump campaign.
 But she pivoted quickly to the future.

 “We have some fantastic fighters, like President Donald Trump.
 But he’s not alone.
-The American people are on our side,” Noem said, touting her own efforts as governor to block pandemic-related restrictions.
+The American people are on our side,” Noem said.

-But even Nigel Farage, a former British politician and one of Trump’s top allies abroad, urged conference participants to move past Trump’s obsession with his 2020 election loss.

-“Does it make sense for the Republican Party to go on talking about the stolen election?” he asked, as some in the crowd shouted, “Yes!”
-“This message of a stolen election, if you think about it, is a negative, backward-looking message. … That negative anger must be turned into a positive.”

 Associated Press writers Jill Colvin in New York, Nick Riccardi in Denver and Emily Swanson in Washington contributed to this report.